gocardless/http-api-design/README.md

 The versioning scheme is designed to promote incremental improvement to the API and discourage rewrites.

-WebHooks/Server initated events should not contain serialised versions of resources.
+WebHooks/Server initiated events should not contain serialised versions of resources.
 Instead provide an id to the resource that changed and let the client request it using a version.

 ### Format: